-- 1) Formal application cover letter including the reason for the application (first time, 5 year periodic reassessment, or substantial change) - 2) General description of the providing entity - o Including block diagram of the controller - o Including description of limitations for FCR capability, if applicable - 3) Description of how the steady state response for FCR is calculated (if and how it depends on parameter settings, load or ambient conditions). - 4) Test report and test data with respect to performance and stability, in a format specified in Subsection 6.2.1, for (when applicable) - o FCR-N - FCR-D upwards - o FCR-D downwards - 5) Documentation of the real-time telemetry data performance and accuracy, as requested - 6) Documentation of the data logging system performance and accuracy, as requested
+- 1) Formal application cover letter including the reason for the application (first time, 5 year periodic reassessment, or substantial change) - 2) General description of the providing entity - o Including block diagram of the controller - Including description of limitations for FCR capability, if applicable - 3) Description of how the steady state response for FCR is calculated (if and how it depends on parameter settings, load or ambient conditions). - 4) Description of how the power baseline is calculated. - 5) Test report and test data with respect to performance and stability, in a format specified in Subsection 6.2.1, for (when applicable) - o FCR-N - FCR-D upwards - FCR-D downwards - 6) Documentation of the real-time telemetry data performance and accuracy, as requested - 7) Documentation of the data logging system performance and accuracy, as requested